 One of the many challenges in the region is managing water – During July and August’s monsoon season, water rushes to the ciénagas (a type of wetlands).
 Structures, such as gabions, berms, and trincheras, have helped to slow run-off, cache sediment, aerate soil, slow erosion, and clean water, in order to build up riparian areas and restore watersheds.

 Valer’s work through Cuenca Los Ojos has resulted in the local water table rising by 30 feet.
 This has had a positive impact downstream: protecting migratory corridors for wildlife, including jaguar, black bear, mountain lions and over 400 bird species and 400 bee species.
 Valer said her background as an artist and art teacher led her to conservation.
 “I draw water,” she said.
 “Once you draw water, you know and you remember.”

-The program concluded with a presentation of photos taken through wildlife camera traps by Keith Shallcross, as well as an overview from Laura Norman of the US Geological Survey on how border structures, combined with effects of climate change, negatively impact the region’s hydrology and socio-economics.
+The program concluded with a presentation of photos taken through wildlife camera traps by Keith Shallcross, as well as an overview from Laura Norman of the US Geological Survey on how rock detention structures used for riparian restoration can help the borderlands to become more climate resilient.
+Her presentation described the region’s hydrology and socio-economics.
 She explained how the timing is ripe to establish a restoration economy through ecosystem services that can provide quality jobs in conservation.

 The national image of the US-Mexico border is a dusty landscape devoid of life.
 Anyone visiting the border in Arizona will learn how wrong this is.
 Vibrant communities, cross-border cooperation, and rich biodiversity exemplify everything we have to lose by building more walls, in Arizona and elsewhere.
 To learn how to support efforts at the border, visit noborderwalls.org.